hjabird/cvortex/README.md

 # cvortex

-cvortex is a C library for accelerating vortex particle methods in unsteady aerodynamics with an emphisis on ease of use.
+CVortex is a library for accelerating vortex particle methods in unsteady aerodynamics with an emphisis on ease of use.
 Currently, computations are best kept to the region of 100,000 particles.

+It is written in C++ with a C interface.
+Version 0.3.7 and below is pure C.
 The library is accelerated using OpenMP and OpenCL 1.2.
 It can be run on AMD, Intel and Nvidia gpus.